vincenzopalazzo/lightning/doc/lightning-sendpsbt.7.md

 RETURN VALUE
 ------------

 On success, the tx and txid of the transaction is returned, as well as the channel_id of the newly created channel.
-On failure, an error is reported and the channel is not funded.

-- *txid*: A string that rappresent the hash of transaction whitch can use to find on the blockchain.
+- *txid*: A string that rappresent the hash of transaction which the caller can use to find it on the blockchain.
 - *tx*: A string that rappresent the hexadecimal dump of the transaction.

 On failure, one of the following error codes may be returned:

 - -32602.
-Error in given parameters or some error happened during the process.
+Error in given parameters or some error happened during the command process.

 EXAMPLE JSON RESPONSE
 -----